Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "Naw!
 ‘Yer a chance ‘ta love *regular* folk!
 Ain’t nothin’ wrong with high society an’ all, but sometimes they ain’t *real, yijao?* An’ honestly, I can’t have the same conversation over an’ over again ‘fore I get bored half ‘ta *death.* But y’know what *never* gets old?"

-He rammed his head through the window again and snarled *suggestively* right next to her ear. *"Real* people ‘preciate the direct approach, so lemme cut through the shit.
+He rammed his head through the window again and snarled *suggestively* right next to her ear. "*Real* people ‘preciate the direct approach, so lemme cut through the shit.
 If what ‘ya want is a smart, strong an’ healthy cub, then ain’t *nobody* gonna give ‘ya one as good as me.
 I’m th’ *bestest.* That interest ‘ya?"

 Some instinctual, primitive part of Leela really *wanted* to give in.
-But her Civilized mind couldn’t let that pass without notice. "...What...how can you be so *arrogant?!"*
+But her Civilized mind couldn’t let that pass without notice. "...What... how can you be so *arrogant?!"*

 "‘Cuz it ain’t arrogant if it’s the truth, Leela.
 I ain’t *never* sired a male under third degree.
 I was born luckier’n anyone an’ I’ve worked harder’n ‘em all ‘ta *maximize* my gods-given potential.
 Ain’t hardly anyone *smarter’n* me, or *quicker’n* me, either wit’ words or on my paws.
-An’ ain’t *nobody* bigger, or faster, or *stronger.* The only guys in th’ whole known damn *universe* that’re tough an’ lasting like me...well, they ain’t gaoian.
+An’ ain’t *nobody* bigger, or faster, or *stronger.* The only guys in th’ whole known damn *universe* that’re tough an’ lasting like me... well, they ain’t gaoian.
 I’m gettin’ better err’day too, ‘Horse thinks I ain’t gonna slow down ‘fer mebbe *decades* yet t’come.
 I’m more blessed’n I got words ‘fer an’ I’m proud o’ what I’ve done with that, an’ I wanna *share* it all wit’ ‘ya, if ya’ let me."

 "...Wh--why me, Daar?"

 "Cuz I think ‘yer pretty fuckin’ gods-damned special ‘yerself.
 Naydi *really* likes ‘ya, too.
 An’ like her, ‘ya clawed ‘yer way back from somethin’ that’d *break* pretty much anyone else.
 Din’t break ‘ya though, jus’ made everythin’ ‘bout ‘ya *way* more beautifuller.
 ‘Yer tough.
 ‘Yer a *survivor.* And *balls* if that ain’t the sexiest thing ever."

 All the pretense of the game was gone.
-All that remained was the most frank and unbelievably blunt statement of...well, of inescapable reality that she’d ever heard any male even *dare.*
+All that remained was the most frank and unbelievably blunt statement of... well, of inescapable reality that she’d ever heard any male even *dare.*

 He held the intense moment on its edge *almost* long enough for Leela to just…

-"But...that’s kinda heavy stuff.
-So if’n you ain’t in the mood ‘fer heavy, an’ since I gotta be all Great Fathery with my words an’ all...I guess that jus’ leaves me with makin’ a fool o’ myself!"
+"But... that’s kinda heavy stuff.
+So if’n you ain’t in the mood ‘fer heavy, an’ since I gotta be all Great Fathery with my words an’ all...
+I guess that jus’ leaves me with makin’ a fool o’ myself!"

 Leela burst out chittering - why, she couldn’t quite say - and spatulized his face back out of the window.
 "Great Mother!
 You don’t do *anything* gently, do you?"